HarryPaniccc/DnD/Gunslinger Fighter Archetype.md

 #### Gambit of Preference
 Gambits represent the stylish tricks that Gunslingers are capable of performing with their weapons.
 When you gain the Gunslinger archetype, you learn one Gambit of your choice.
 You can swap out this Gambit when you level up.
 You can only use a gambit's active effect once per turn.

-Once you use this feature up to a number of times equal to your proficiency bonus, you must finish a short or long rest to use a Gambit again.
+Once you use the active effects of Gambits up to a number of times equal to your proficiency bonus, you must finish a short or long rest to use a Gambit again.

 The DC associated with your Gunslinger Gambits is calculated as follows: $$\text{Gambit DC} =8 + \text{your proficiency bonus} + \text{your Intelligence or Dexterity mod (your choice)}$$
 ##### Special Powders